mindspore-ai/docs/tutorials/source_en/compile/statements.md

 Restrictions:

-- If `cond` is not a constant, the variable or constant assigned to a same sign inside body of `while` and outside body of `while` should have same data type.If the data type of assigned variables or constants is `Tensor`, the variables and constants should have same shape and element type.
+- If `cond` is not a constant, the variable or constant assigned to the same sign inside the body of `while` and outside the body of `while` should have the same data type.
+If the data type of assigned variables or constants is `Tensor`, the variables and constants should have the same shape and element type.

 - The `while...else...` statement is not supported.